Isebring/Hampus-Isebring-Portfolio/README.md

 [Live Demo here](https://isebring.github.io/..).

 **Notes:**
-*As for now it is responsive until about 300 px*
+*As for now it is responsive until about 300 px.*
-*I have used particles.js and swiper.js libraries for this assignment*
+*I have used particles.js and swiper.js libraries for this assignment.*